BrightSprinkler/Nim/README.md

 ### Hentai

-By default hentai will be to go to visuals.
+By default hentai will be the go to visuals.
 This can be toggeld off to use real 3d humans.

 ### CBT